Robinhood Review 2022: Best Trading App for Beginners

 Depositing Funds

 Robinhood offers instant deposits from your checking and savings account so you can trade immediately without having to wait.
-This is one of the reasons why I trade options on Robinhood so frequently.

-You can act quickly on fast moving stocks and deposit funds to trade options within seconds.
+You can act quickly on fast-moving stocks and deposit funds to trade options within seconds.
 Other brokerages require the funds to clear, which can take up to 5 business days.

 As long as you have the funds in your bank account, Robinhood will grant you instant deposits.